International Federation of Film Archives: Relations with international organisations

 FIAF has always had an active international profile.
 It was closely involved in the preparatory work for the UNESCO Recommendation for the Safeguarding and Preservation of Moving Images, approved in Belgrade in 1980.
 In pursuit of the goals of the Recommendation, the Federation facilitates contacts between developing archives and older archives to make sure that experience is passed on.
 The Federation is a member of the Coordinating Council of Audiovisual Archives Associations (CCAAA).

 Education

 Training of archive personnel takes place at FIAF Summer Schools and Technical Symposia that have been held several times in various countries.
 Their aim is to introduce participants to the necessary skills of preservation, cataloguing, documentation and even administration.

 FIAF Award

-The FIAF Award celebrates a personality – external to the FIAF archival community – whose experience in the field of cinema underlines the objectives and goals of the Federation.
+The FIAF Award celebrates an individual – external to the FIAF archival community – whose experience in the field of cinema underlines the objectives and goals of the Federation.

-The FIAF Award was created in 2001, and has since then been presented to the following personalities:
+The FIAF Award was created in 2001, and has since then been presented to the following figures: